kaste/SublimeLinter-addon-filter/README.md

 ## Theme support

 The plugin will set `sl_filtered_errors` if results are filtered.
-You can use this to cutomize your theme.
+You can use this to customize your theme.

 ## Example and mandatory gif